A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Comparisons and discussion

-\underline{\bf Comparison with the previous approximate PITE} We also compare the alternative approximate PITE with the original approximate PITE in \cite{Kosugi.2022} and its derivative in \cite{Nishi.2023} (variable-time-step PITE or VS-PITE) that takes varying time steps $\{\Delta\tau_j\}_{j=1}^K$ using a more involved case of $V\not= 0$.
+Second, we compare the AAPITE with the original approximate PITE in \cite{Kosugi.2022} and its derivative in \cite{Nishi.2023} (variable-time-step approximate PITE or simply VS-APITE) that takes varying time steps $\{\Delta\tau_j\}_{j=1}^K$, using a more involved case of $V\not= 0$.
 Let $d=1$, $L=1$, $T=0.1$, $a=0.5$, $\mathbf{v}=5$, and $u_0(x)=\sin(\pi x)$, $x\in [0,1]$.
-Moreover, we consider the piecewise constant potential function Eq.~\eqref{sec4:eq-V} in Sect.~\ref{subsec:4-3-2}, which has large absorption around the center of the domain.
-In such a case with non-vanishing potential, there is no analytical formula for the solution in general.
-We first check the classical solutions by the backward Euler FDM with different grid parameters $N=64,256,1024,4096$ to find that the solutions have small changes after $N\ge 1024$, and hence, we take the one with the largest $N=4096$ as the reference solution.
-Then, we demonstrate the quantum solutions using the original approximate PITE in \cite{Kosugi.2022}, the variable-time-step approximate PITE in \cite{Nishi.2023}, and the alternative approximate PITE under the grid $N=2^6=64$ in Fig.~\ref{sec5:Fig1}.
+Moreover, we consider the piecewise constant potential function:

+which has large absorption around the center of the domain.
+In such a case with a nonzero potential, there is no analytical formula for the solution in general.
+We first check the classical solutions by the backward Euler FDM with different grid parameters $N=64,256,1024,4096$ to find that the solutions have small changes after $N\ge 1024$, and hence, we take the one with $N=4096$ as the reference solution.
+Then, we demonstrate the quantum solutions using the original approximate PITE (APITE) \cite{Kosugi.2022}, the variable-time-step approximate PITE \cite{Nishi.2023}, and the AAPITE under the grid $N=64$ in Fig.~\ref{sec5:Fig1}.